microbuilderz/AWS/CoudPractitioner/AWS-course.md

 ## Remarks and more stuff

-- AWS **Shield**  is a managed Distributed Denial of Service (DDoS) protection service that safeguards applications running on AWS.
-AWS Shield provides always-on detection and automatic inline mitigations that minimize application downtime and latency, so there is no need to engage AWS Support to benefit from DDoS protection.
 - AWS **[WAF](https://aws.amazon.com/waf/)** - By using AWS WAF, you can configure web access control lists (Web ACLs) on your **CloudFront distributions** or **Application Load Balancers** to filter and block requests based on request signatures.
 Besides, by using AWS WAF's rate-based rules, you can automatically block the IP addresses of bad actors when requests matching a rule exceed a threshold that you define.
 ![waf](../images/waf.jpg)
 - **Amazon CloudFront with Route 53** - AWS hosts CloudFront and Route 53 services on a distributed network of proxy servers in data centers throughout the world called edge locations.
 Using the global Amazon network of edge locations for application delivery and DNS service plays an important part in building a comprehensive defense **against DDoS attacks** for your dynamic web applications.